 Brown is the last living member of the Yankees team that won the 1947 World Series.

 After baseball, he worked as a cardiologist for 25 years.
 In 1984, he left cardiology to become the president of the American League for 10 years.
-He also a decorated veteran of two wars – World War II and Korean.
+He is also a decorated veteran of two wars – World War II and the Korean war.